Kiddush levana: Music

 Debbie Friedman ("Birkat Halevana"), Geela-Rayzel Raphael ("Sun, Moon, and Stars" and "Schechinah Moon"), Ariel Root Wolpe ("Kiddush levana"), and Yosef Hayyim ("Simhu na bevirkat halevana") composed religious songs for use in Kiddush levana.
-Judie Tal and Shlomo Carlebach wrote music for the ritual, as has Rachel Chang, and Nissan Spivak published several compositions for the ritual.
-Lipa Schmeltzer released a "Kiddush levana" in Letova (2001), as did Ariel Hendelman in Prayers for Fire & Water (2023); Avraham Fried uses the Kiddush levana liturgy in "Keshem she'ani roked", part of Bracha v'Hatzlacha (1995).
+Shlomo Carlebach wrote music for the ritual, as has Rachel Chang, and Nissan Spivak published several compositions for the ritual.
+Judie Tal released "Kiddush Hal'vana" in Path Across the Sky (1993) and Lipa Schmeltzer released a "Kiddush levana" in Letova (2001), as did Ariel Hendelman in Prayers for Fire & Water (2023); Avraham Fried uses the Kiddush levana liturgy in "Keshem she'ani roked", part of Bracha v'Hatzlacha (1995).
 Avraham Yaakov Saftlas released "Kiddish Levuneh" in 2024.
 Other tunes have been composed for David Melekh Yisrael and Siman Tov uMazel Tov.

 Trotwood Eberhardt composed music for part of Morris Rosenfeld's "Kidesch-lewone" in 1914.
 Reuben Doctor wrote a Yiddish piano and voice composition called "The rabbi is blessing the moon" in 1923.

 Jacob Picheny, Naomi Puro, and Jeffrey Weinstein choreographed "Dance of the New Moon", which was performed to music in masks at one 1980 Kiddush levana.
 The premier of Shlomo Bar and the Natural Gathering's musical pageant "Birkat halevana" closed out the World Organization of North African Jewry's 1983 Knas Shoreshim; it aired on Channel 2 in 1987.
 The Renaissance Players performed a "secular, folkloric version of the triple-leap moon dance" as part of their adaption of "Yo Hanino" in Sephardic Experience II: Apples & Honey (1998).
 Dalit Warshaw composed "Kiddush ha-Levanah", a 17-minute adaptation of the liturgy for soprano and piano, in July 2002.